Lao script: Other languages in Lao script

 Some minority languages use other writing systems.
 For example, the Hmong adopted the Romanized Popular Alphabet to spell the Hmong languages.

+Pali

+The modern Lao alphabet cannot be used to transcribe Pali, due to spelling reforms.
+In the 20th century, Maha Sila Viravong designed the additional characters to transcribe Pali, based on research into various epigraphic sources, including precursor characters that can be traced back to the Tai Noi script.
+Extended characters to support Lao Pali were added to Unicode 12 in 2019.
+Below are the consonant letters used for Pali, including their IAST transcriptions (the ones in gold are extended characters not found in the modern Lao alphabet).
+For additional details, see the Thai script page's sections for the alphabetic table and usage for Sanskrit and Pali.

+The extended characters are listed below:

 Lao compatible software

 Linux has been available in Lao since 2005.

 Windows did not officially support Lao until Windows Vista.
 User-generated fonts are freely available online.

 In December 2011, the Lao Ministry of Science and Technology, in cooperation with the Ministry of Post and Telecommunications, officially authorized the use of Phetsarath OT as the standard national font.

 The Phetsarath OT font was already adopted by the government in 2009; however, Lao users were unable to use it, as international software manufacturers did not include the font in their software systems.
 Mobile devices were not able to use or show Lao language.
 Instead, mobile phone users had to rely on Thai or English as language.

 The Laos Ministry of Post and Telecommunications asked local technicians to develop a software system of international standard that would enable the Phetsarath OT font to be like other font systems that local users could access.

 In March 2011, the Lao company XY Mobile presented the Phetsarath OT on mobile phones as well as tablet PCs using the mobile device operating system Android.

 iOS supports Lao script on iPhones and iPads.